-The first step is the design at central frequency of a shaped-beam reflectarray that complies with the requirements.
-For that purpose, a phase-only synthesis (POS) is carried out using the generalized intersection approach [14].
-The result is two phase distributions, one for each linear polarization, such that the generated copolar pattern complies with the specifications.
-The following step is to obtain a layout by adjusting the element geometry to provide the required phase-shift.
-This is done with a zero-finding routine, for instance, the Newton-Raphson method.
-A detailed explanation of this step can be found in [15].

-Although the obtained layout complies with the copolar specifications at central frequency (12.5 GHz), it is narrow bandwidth.
+First, a phase-only synthesis (POS) is carried out whose result is two phase distributions, one for each linear polarization, such that the generated copolar pattern complies with the specifications.
+Then, a layout is obtained by adjusting T_x and T_y for each unit cell.
+Although this layout complies with the copolar specifications at central frequency, it is narrowband.
 For instance, the minimum copolar gain for zone 1 at 11.80 GHz is 25.26 dBi.
-Moreover, this reflectarray does not even comply with the cross-polarization requirements at central frequency, since the POS only deals with copolar specifications due to the simplifications in the analysis of the unit cell [14].
+Moreover, this reflectarray does not even comply with the cross-polarization requirements at central frequency.
 Thus, a direct layout optimization employing the MoM-LP tool will be carried out next.